madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if TEZ token B zero amount in was passed;
    - ✅ should fail if TEZ token B wrong amount in was passed;
    - ✅ should fail if token B zero amount in was passed;
+   - ✅ should fail if token B isn't TEZ and positive TEZ tokens amount were passed;
    - ✅ should launch FA1.2/TEZ exchange;
    - ✅ should fail if pair already listed;
    - ✅ should launch FA2/TEZ exchange;